VShah2312/SQL_Portfolio/Serious_SQL/Case_Study/Health_Analytics_Case_Study.md

-# Health Analytics Mini Case Study:
+# Health Analytics Mini Case Study

 We’ve just received an urgent request from the General Manager of Analytics at Health Co requesting our assistance with their analysis of the health.user_logs dataset.